 A diagnosis of alkaptonuria can be confusing and overwhelming at first.
 Like many people with a long-term health condition, those who find out they have alkaptonuria may feel anxious or depressed.

 But there are people you can talk to who can help.
 Talk to your GP if you feel you need support to cope with your illness.
 You could also visit the AKU Society website, a charity offering support to patients, their families and carers.

 Sometimes surgery may be necessary if joints are damaged and need replacing, or if heart valves or vessels have hardened.

 Your doctor may recommend:

 People with alkaptonuria have a normal life expectancy.
-However, they will usually experience severe symptoms, such as pain and loss of movement in the joints, which considerably affect quality of life.
+However, they will eventually experience symptoms, such as pain and loss of movement in the joints and spine, which can affect quality of life.

 Working and carrying out strenuous physical activity will usually become very difficult, and eventually you may need mobility aids such as a wheelchair to get around.

 Visit the AKU Society website for more information and support.

 Sharing your information